 Skip to Content

-This post covers our fabulous Miami to Key West drive down the Florida Keys.
+This post covers our fabulous Miami to Key West drive down the Florida Keys for a mini break.

 Florida is a huge state with so many different experiences from theme parks to beaches, major cities and quiet sunsets.